eclab/edisyn/README.md

 Let's assume you stuck Edisyn in the /Application directory as usual.
 Then:

 1. Run the Terminal Program (in /Applications/Utilities/)
-2. Type the following command and hit RETURN: `   sudo sbctl --add /Applications/Edisyn.app`
+2. Type the following command and hit RETURN: `   sudo spctl --add /Applications/Edisyn.app`
 4. Enter your password and hit RETURN.
 5. Quit the Terminal Program